goldbergyoni/nodebestpractices/README.dutch.md

 **TL;DR:** In a large app that constitutes a large codebase, cross-cutting-concern utilities like a logger, encryption and alike, should be wrapped by your code and exposed as private npm packages.
 This allows sharing them among multiple codebases and projects

-**Otherwise:** You'll have to invent your deployment and the dependency wheel
+**Anders:** You'll have to invent your deployment and the dependency wheel

 🔗 [**Read More: Structure by feature**](/sections/projectstructre/wraputilities.md)